mnsilva/dns-updater/README.md

 The purpose of this project is to provide a simple and provider-agnostic DDNS updater.

-Once many DDNS service providers ceased their free account offers, currently this project only supports [Namecheap](https://www.namecheap.com/).
+Once many DDNS service providers ceased their free account offers, currently this project supports [Namecheap](https://www.namecheap.com/) and [OVH](https://www.ovh.com/).
 All contributions to support other providers are very welcome!

 ## Installation